igucalo78/helm-charts/README.md

 - - It now has auto 10s refresh periods
 - - The variables of the dashboard should autorefresh on dashboard load
 - - Fixed the RAM and CPU panels, to instant value to avoid error

+### Added

+- Added grafana testing charts in beta
+- Added Loki for logs in beta